chenbojian/cbjblog/source/_posts/how-to-make-powershell-remoting-to-windows-work-on-linux.md

 ---
-title: how to make powershell remoting to windows work on linux
+title: How to make powershell remoting to windows work on linux
 date: 2020-05-21 15:12:20
 tags:
 ---